Before choosing your campsite

 In addition, playground manufacturers now offer a complete range of adapted structures.
 For outdoor fitness areas, the current trend is to mix and match workshops to make them even more of a meeting place.
 Some brands have designed structures on which you can mount an able-bodied and a PRM machine.

-Making life easier for disabled people
+Making life easier for people with disabilities

 Special trolleys roll over the sand and facilitate the launching